daniellopes04/daniellopes04.github.io/about.md

 title: About
 permalink: /about
 ---
-# About me
+# About
+{: .title .text-center}

 ```javascript

 console.log("Hello, World!");

 ```
+{: .text-center}

+## A little about me

 Hi!
 My name is Daniel de Sousa and I'm a Software Engineer Intern, on his way to a Junior position.
-I like to cuddle my cats and develop games on my free time.

 My interests include web development and development in general, besides books, music and writing poetry.
+I also like to cuddle my cats and develop games on my free time.

+## Experience

-Some of the technologies that I've worked with are: Python, Quasar and Vue.js, Java with SpringBoot, Docker and more.
+Some of the technologies that I've worked with are:

+- Javascript
+- Python (Flask)
+- Vue.js (Quasar Framework)
+- Java (SpringBoot)
+- PHP (Laravel)
+- C / C++
+- Ruby (Jekyll)
+- Lua (Love2D)
+- Unity